jgato/jgato/random_docs/ztp-zero-touch-all.md

     du-profile: "v4.9"
 ```

-If you need to create any Openshift/kubernetes Resource that is not managed by any of these pre-existing files, you can inject your own ones.
-Or you can just use raw ACM Policies, as it is explained in the next section.
+If you need to manage the desired status of any Openshift/kubernetes Resource, that is not managed by any of these pre-existing files, you can inject your own ones templates.

 How we inject our own files to be used by a PGT?

 First you create the yaml with the Resource you want to manage: